carloscl2001/Naval-Sensor-Simulator/README.md

 - Simulation cycles with random values, noise, drift, and random failures.
 - **Unit and integration tests** with GoogleTest.

-This project reflects development in **engineering, defense, and naval sectors**, where reliability, thorough testing, and configuration control are essential.

 ---

 ## ✨ Current Features